-Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms.
+Lec.
+4, Lab.
+3, Pr., BI 330, BI 350, or departmental approval.
+Principles and techniques for understanding the nature of genes and how they can be recombined into different life forms

-- 675. Endocrinology (5).
+675 Endocrinology (5)

 Lab.
 3, Pr., BI 101 and junior standing.

-A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates. - 690.
-Evolutionary Biology (5).
+A study of the endocrine glands and their hormones as integrators of body functions in organisms, especially vertebrates

+690 Evolutionary Biology (5)

 Lec.
 4, Lab.
 2, Pr., BI 102, BI 103, or departmental approval.

-A treatment of evolutionary concepts, including population structure, variability, dispersal, gene frequencies, natural selection, and speciation, will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary - 695.
-Perspectives in Biology (5).
+A treatment of evolutionary concepts, including population structure, variability, dispersal, gene frequencies, natural selection, and speciation, will provide a basis for understanding current variation among organisms and the historical sequence of major evolutionary events.
+This course may be taught concurrently with BI 490

+695 Perspectives in Biology (5)

 Lec.
 5, Pr., 30 quarter hours of biology courses.
 Primarily for biology majors; will include a historical review of great works and concepts in biology and appraisals of current works and trends.
-Also covered will be information retrieval sources and systems for personal research purposes.
+Also covered will be information retrieval sources and systems for personal research purposes